floodsung/DRL-FlappyBird/README.md

 ## Playing Flappy Bird Using Deep Reinforcement Learning (Based on Deep Q Learning DQN)

-This work is based on the repo: [yenchenlin1994/DeepLearningFlappyBird](https://github.com/yenchenlin1994/DeepLearningFlappyBird.git)
+## Include NIPS 2013 version and Nature Version DQN

-But I rewrite the code and make it much simpler and easier to understand Deep Q Network Algorithm from DeepMind
+I rewrite the code from another repo and make it much simpler and easier to understand Deep Q Network Algorithm from DeepMind

 The code of DQN is only 160 lines long.